james-jw/mongodb-rest-api/README.md

     <h3>Boolean Operators</h3>

     Boolean operators can be used to group conditions and create more complex expressions.
 Boolean operators accept two parameters.
 First, the {path} and additionally an optional {group-index} parameter.
 If not index is provided, it is assumed to be against group 0.
+They follow the pattern:
+    <pre><code>$op({path}, {group-index}? || 0)</code></pre>

+    Here is a list of the avaiable operators and some examples:
     <table>
         <tr>
             <th>Name</th>